Tracking Hope in Nairobi & Karachi

 Generously funded by the United States Institute of Peace.

 Transcending Conflict through Ethnic Recognition

 In the aftermath of inter-ethnic conflict, leaders must decide how to deal with ethnicity.
 Some choose to recognize and institutionalize it.
 Ethnic recognition may fulfill symbolic needs as well as address ethnic exclusion and prevent “tyranny by the majority”.
 However, recognition-based policies may carry risks, including the entrenchment of ethnic identities as lines of political cleavage.
 Thus, we also see explicit avoidance of recognition-based policies.
 What can we say about the wisdom of these diametrically opposed choices?
-In collaboration with Cyrus Samii, I am working on a series of studies to explore whether recognition changes attitudes and redresses inequalities in ways that reduce the potential for future violence and whether these benefits tend to outweigh potential negative consequences.
+In collaboration with Cyrus Samii, I am working on book manuscript to explore when, why and to what effect leaders choose to recognize groups.
+We are ultimately interested in learning whether recognition changes attitudes and redresses inequalities in ways that reduce the potential for future violence and whether these benefits tend to outweigh potential negative consequences.

 We are grateful to the Folke Bernadotte Academy (Swedish Government) for funding.

 CDD/R, an approach to development that gives control and investment resources directly to communities, is a major instrument of international organizations as well as national governments in the Global South.
 CDD/R is thought to lead not only to increased economic welfare, but improved governance and strengthened social cohesion as well.
 Evidence of these effects, though, lags behind faith and financial commitments and there is much to learn through research.
 I am part of a team studying the Philippines’ flagship CDD project through a large-scale randomized control trial over the course of five years.
 I have also worked on several systematic reviews of studies of CDD/R.

 In partnership with Innovations for Poverty Action, the Millennium Challenge Corporation and the Government of the Philippines.